 J O I N T H E C E L E B R A T I O N

 NATIONAL TRAIN DAY

 National Train Day is a coast-to-coast celebration of America’s love of trains.
-And with rail taking a lead role in improving the future of travel in America, there’s a lot to love!
-Get on board with the Friends of the Lee Hall Depot at our train show featuring models of all scales, vendors and special children’s activities.
+Climb aboard with the Friends of the Lee Hall Depot at our train show featuring operating model layouts of all scales, vendors, a rideable train, costumed rail characters, door prizes and lots of special children’s activities.